Vithushan4/Microsoft-Power-BI/README.md

 - **Key Findings:** Significant rise in essential costs, with energy prices peaking in 2022
 - **Challenges Observed:** Initial difficulty navigating Power BI’s interface, which became easier with experience

+## Written Report
+For a detailed breakdown of the analysis please refer to the written report, that is attached in the files section of this repository.
+This reports provide deeper insights into the data, analysis techniques, and findings.

 ## View the Dashboard
 Please [click here](https://app.powerbi.com/view?r=eyJrIjoiYmQ1YzgxMGYtOWI3My00MmI1LWE3YWItOWQyNDM4NmY1YTBmIiwidCI6IjUxY2NhMGUxLTJkNWEtNGQxYi1hYTlhLWRkYWFhNzhhZWVjMiJ9) to view and interact with the Power BI Dashboard.